 Yes, I think backyard pergolas are great – but that doesn’t mean that a portable pergola is great for everyone.
 As with anything in life, they have both pros and cons.
 That’s what I’m going to talk about here.

-The Pros of a Portable Pergola
+The Advantages of a Portable Pergola:

-1. They Cost Less
+1. Mobile Structures Cost Less

 If you are on a budget or simply want to save money, the low price factor is attractive.
 Custom-built structures are definitely more expensive because they use more expensive materials and of course labor.

 The cost savings isn’t small, either.
 In some cases, you could get 4 or 8 DIY pergola kits for the price of a contractor-built version of the same size.
 Price is definitely something to consider.